Kaassal/buzzpy/README.md

 TLDR: **The use of these tool in production environments is not recomended as of now.**

 ## **Features**

 - [x] **SSH honeypot**
     - Simulates an SSH server to capture login attempts and commands.
     - Logs credentials and emulates a restricted shell environment with realistic responses.
     - Supports dynamic uptime, process list, and user session emulation.
-    - Rotating log files for efficient data management.

 - [x] **Web honeypot**
-    - Simulates a WordPress login page to capture login attempts and HTTP requests.
+    - Simulates a WordPress login page and admin panel to capture login attempts and HTTP requests.
-    - Logs credentials, provides realistic server headers, and redirects unauthorized attempts.
+    - Logs credentials and redirects unauthorized login attempts.
-    - Configurable modes and customizable templates for enhanced flexibility.
+    - Logs URL parameter separately to more easily identify web attacks.

 - [x] **Real-time dashboard**
-    - Interactive interface displaying captured data with visualizations like top IPs and geolocation analysis.
+    - Interactive interface displaying captured data intuitively like top IPs and geolocation analysis.
     - Supports filtering by service type, localization, and dynamic data refresh.
     - Built with Dash and Plotly for a modern and responsive user experience.

 - [x] **General features**
     - Modular and multi-threaded design for scalability and easy configuration.
     - Rotating log files to manage disk usage effectively.
-    - Environment variable support and `.gitignore` for secure and efficient development.
+    - Environment variable support and `.gitignore` that protects sensitive data such as RSA keys and logs for secure and efficient development.
     - **Demo mode**: Allows demonstration and testing with using obvious strings to easily tell the difference between a honeypot deployment and a real deployment.